YangletLiu/CSCI4961_labs_projects/README.md

 #### <ins>01/01/2025 - 04/01/2025</ins>
 **Advanced modules (Applications)**
   - Simulation
+    - Introduce quantum simulation and significance in studying quantum systems.
+    - Dive into ```qiskit-aer``` and their quantum circuit simulation to construct example simulations.
+    - Present simulation results.
   - Chemistry/Drug discovery
+    - Explain role of quantum computing in chemistry and drug discovery (e.g., how algorithms can model molecular interactions).
+    - Provide step-by-step guide to simulating molecular systems using VQE or other algorithms.
+    - Discuss results, accuracy and potential impacts.
   - Machine Learning
+    - Introduce quantum machine learning and potential to enhance classical machine learning methods (e.g., quantum data representation).
+    - Use quantum-inspired algorithms or quantum classifiers in various applications.
+    - Analyze performance of quantum models compared to classical counterparts.
   - Cryptography
+    - Explain potential for quantum computing to enhance cryptography.
+    - Provide example use cases of quantum cryptographic protocols (e.g., QKD in network).
+    - Analyze security and potential vulnerabilities.

 ### Long Term Goals